Why we love this easy strawberry crumble

 Is it a crumble or a crisp?

-These days, the words crumble and crisp are interchangeable.
-I actually grew up with crumble which never had oats in it, while crisps do but aside from that one little topping, there is not other difference.
+These days, the words crumble and crisp are interchangeable for a dessert of baked fruit with a streusel topping.
+I actually grew up with crumble which never had oats in it, while crisps do but aside from that one little topping, there really is no other difference.
+These days both are common with or without oats.

 Ingredients for strawberry crisp

-What I love about recipes like these are the minimal ingredients of things you generally have on hand.
+What I love about recipes like fruit crumbles are the minimal ingredients of things you generally have on hand.

 - Strawberries: Plump, juicy strawberries are so perfect baked like this.